WWT and Intel Introduce a New vCMTS Data Plane Reference Architecture in the ATC

 Cable modems have been household fixtures for the better part of a generation as multiple system operators (MSOs) compete to deliver ever richer content for voice, data and video to home and business subscribers.
 At the heart of the cable delivery infrastructure is the cable modem termination system (CMTS) hardware located in a headend facility.
 It serves as the intermediary that manages the upstream/downstream traffic between everyone’s home cable box and the wired world.
 On one side of the CMTS are the high-capacity Ethernet connections to MSO and Internet resources, and on the other side are the thousands of individual logical connections to the MSO’s subscribers.

-As cable technology has evolved over the years, those systems have advanced as well, through analog and digital formats, and now utilizing Digital Access Architecture to provide broadband and high-definition video streaming services to MSO subscribers.
+As cable technology has evolved over the years, those systems have advanced as well, through analog and digital formats, and now utilizing Distributed Access Architecture (DAA) to provide broadband and high-definition video streaming services to MSO subscribers.
 But, the exploding demand for bandwidth is beginning to outpace the capabilities of traditional cable modem termination systems.

 In response, virtualization is expected to play a vital role in the future of cable delivery by improving performance, speeding service velocity, delivering the bandwidth required while making optimum use of limited hardware space, and lowering energy costs.
 WWT, a longtime advisor and solution provider in the cable industry, supports virtual CMTS (vCMTS) by investing in a practice to help MSOs plan, design, configure, optimize, and operate a virtualized DOCSIS delivery platform.